langfordw/dcmotor_as_stepper/README.md

-# dc_motor_control
+# DCMotor as Stepper
-microcode for control of DC motors
+Microcode to control a DC Motor as if it were a stepper motor.